sdformat-editor/sdformat-editor/README.md

 ## Verdict

 There remains two large roadblocks.
 1. Being able to store the [SDFormat tree](http://sdformat.org/spec?ver=1.12&elem=sdf) as some sort of data structure.
-I need to find out how they generated it on their website
 2. Finding out how hard it would be to render these 3D elements in the viewer.
 Note that through just parsing, we would have access to 1) position relative to model frame (including orientation) and 2) 3D model (.stl, .dae, whatever) or general shape (box, sphere, cylinder)

 ## SDFormat Tree